Tianqi CANG

 Welcome to my site!

-I am an astronomer specializing in stellar astrophysics.
-My research focuses on stellar magnetism and magnetic activity, using both photometric (TESS, Kepler…) and spectropolarimetric observations (ESPaDOnS, Narval, HARPSpol…).
-I’m interested in how magnetic fields shape stellar evolution, drive variability, and affect the environments and potential habitability of planetary systems.
+I am an astronomer working in stellar astrophysics, with a particular interest in stellar magnetism and magnetic activity.
+My research combines photometric data from TESS and Kepler with spectropolarimetric observations from ESPaDOnS, Narval, and HARPSpol to investigate how magnetic fields shape stellar evolution, drive variability, and influence the environments and potential habitability of planetary systems.

 news